EdinburghGenomics/hesiod/README.md

 they complete on the device.

-The processing is initiated via Snakemake, which works on pretty much any cluster.
+The processing is initiated via Snakemake, which works on pretty much any cluster so long as you have a shared file system.
 We use SLURM and SGE.

 ## Documentation